-The Australian Institute of Health and Welfare (AIHW) runs the survey for the Australian Government Department of Health.
+The Australian Institute of Health and Welfare (AIHW) runs the survey for the Australian Government Department of Health and Aged Care.

-The AIHW has contracted Roy Morgan Research Ltd to collect the information.
-Roy Morgan interviewers will distribute the survey to selected households between April and November 2022.
+The AIHW has contracted Roy Morgan Research Ltd to undertake the survey fieldwork.
+Roy Morgan interviewers will distribute the survey to selected households between July 2022 and June 2023.

-There are 3 ways to complete the survey: online, over the phone, or in some cases, on paper.
+There are 3 ways to complete the survey: online, on paper, or by phone.

 Roy Morgan will return to households at an arranged time to collect the paper questionnaire or remind you to complete the survey online.
 If you have chosen to complete the survey by phone, a time to do this will have already been arranged with the interviewer.

-Roy Morgan works to the Code of Professional Behaviour of the Australian Market and Social Research Society.
+Roy Morgan works to the Code of Professional Behaviour of the Research Society.

 The survey results are confidential, and strictly protected by law.
 Section 29 of the Australian Institute of Health and Welfare Act 1987 prohibits the release of any information about individuals collected in the survey.